 Assessment of Effectiveness

-In future years, PTC will continue to assess the effectiveness of our actions in combatting risks of Modern Slavery, including those policies, standards and due diligence actions outlined above.
+In future years, PTC will continue to assess the effectiveness of our actions in combating risks of Modern Slavery, including those policies, standards and due diligence actions outlined above.
 PTC is always seeking to improve in this area, and it continues to review its human rights efforts, as well as best practices across different regions, to understand how we can further strengthen our commitment to ensure modern slavery and human trafficking are not taking place within our organization or our supply chains globally.
 PTC will continue to implement our third-party due diligence processes.
 We will also continue to monitor our reporting mechanisms (including any whistle-blower reports received through our Compliance and Ethics Hotline) to identify whether any of the reports reflect modern slavery incidents or risks.

 This statement is being published in satisfaction of the statutory obligations under section 54 of the UK Modern Slavery Act (2015) on behalf of Parametric Technology (UK) Limited, a wholly owned subsidiary of PTC Inc.